Skip to main content

 Pin a specific source with hf:org/model.
 Version defaults to 1.0.0 — override with --version 2.0.0.

-Smart Routing — Once pushed, Octomil automatically routes inference between device and cloud based on model capabilities, input complexity, and device resources.
-Common queries run on-device; hard queries fall back to the cloud with no code changes.
-See Smart Routing for configuration options.
+Smart routing — Once pushed, Octomil can route inference between device and cloud based on policy, device state, and query complexity.
+See Model Routing for configuration options.

 4. Add the SDK to your app ~2 min